DETAILED ACTION

 In addition to amounting to insignificant extra-solution activity the elements in Section B above constitute well-understood, routine and conventional activity:

-The step of communicating with a clinic terminal and a user terminal only amounts to receiving or transmitting data over a network, which has been previously held to be well-understood, routine and conventional activity when claimed at a high level of generality or as insignificant extra-solution activity.
+The steps of transmit the generated block to blockchain nodes associated with the user for sharing information and transmitting, by a blockchain unit, the generated block to blockchain nodes associated with the user for sharing information only amount to receiving or transmitting data over a network, which has been previously held to be well-understood, routine and conventional activity when claimed at a high level of generality or as insignificant extra-solution activity.
 See MPEP 2106.05(d)(II).

 Thus, taken alone, the additional elements do not amount to significantly more than the